 - They now have two minutes to show the rest of the students where they are by arranging the table and chairs, using the props and having a relevant conversation in the target language.
 They cannot directly name their location.

 - When the timer goes off, ask the audience to guess, in complete sentences, where the scene just took place.

 5. Mirror Talk

-- List, on the board, several questions in one column, with answers in the other column to those questions.
-Let the students see the questions and answers that they’ll be using.
+- On the board, list several questions in one column, with answers in the other column.
+Let the students see the questions and answers they’ll be using.

 Doing the activity

 Once every pair has done two minutes, begin the second round.
-This time, you will point to questions at random, but you will not match the answers.
-So, a question may be “How old are you?” while the answer will be “At ten o’clock.”
+This time, you will point to questions at random, but not match the answers.
+For instance, you could choose a question like “How old are you?” with the answer “At ten o’clock.”
 This random choosing will keep the students on their toes and concentrating on trying to mimic their partner as closely as possible without anticipating.